namrata-ets/user-details-vue3/README.md

 # user details (user-details-vue3)

-Fetching details of user from REST API using vue3 and quasar
+Fetching details of user from REST API using vue3 and quasar Using q-table to display data using Quasar's server table

+Added pagination and sorting on user id and user name columns

 ## Install the dependencies
 ```bash